 Early indigenous Palestinian coinage (the Persian and Hellenistic periods)

-Jerusalem in the days of the Second Temple period, Mishna and Talmud
+Jerusalem in the days of the Second Temple period and under Roman and Byzantine rule

 M.A.
 Degree Courses